These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 - BLENDS EASILY IN SMOOTHIES & HOT CHOCOLATE – Gently milled into a fine, silky powder without clumps or grittiness, our unsweetened cacao powder is an easy and delicious addition to your morning smoothie, shake, yogurt, oatmeal – you name it.

-In Europe, years later, the elaboration methods became perfected by enriching the cacao plant’s beverage with its fat (cocoa butter) until it took solid consistency.
-Though a plant fat, cocoa butter is rich in saturated fatty acids, similar to animal products, and it is thus difficult to digest, and it promotes the production of cholesterol.
+Years later, in Europe, the elaboration methods were perfected by enriching the cacao plant’s beverage with its fat (cocoa butter) until it took on a solid consistency.
+Though a plant fat, cocoa butter is rich in saturated fatty acids, similar to animal products, and it is thus difficult to digest and promotes the production of cholesterol.

-Today, CHOCOLATE contains, besides cocoa powder (ground cocoa beans), a high amount of sugar (up to 50 percent), which gives the product a high caloric value but makes it poor in active substances for the metabolism such as vitamins and mineral salts.
-Moreover, sugar is a risk factor for tooth decay, especially in children.
+Today, chocolate contains a high amount of sugar (up to 50 percent) and cocoa powder (ground cocoa beans), which gives the product a high caloric value but makes it poor in active substances for metabolism, such as vitamins and mineral salts.
+Moreover, sugar is a risk for tooth decay, especially in children.

 Cacao Plant Scientific Facts